 First Nations' peoples are provided opportunity and are encouraged to contribute their knowledge and input into the process of setting the objectives in this SFM Plan.
 WFP provides agendas and the minutes of CAG meetings related to the SFM Plan to facilitate awareness and the CAG regularly invites First Nations' peoples to participate in the CSA process.
 This is not considered involvement in the process and is not consultation.
-First Nations information sharing with respect to the CSA certification is without prejudice to their aboriginal and treaty rights.
+First Nations paticipation is without prejudice to their aboriginal and treaty rights.